CodeInKlingon/ecs-net-demo/README.md

 });
 ```

+Currently a loop is configured on the host to send this data to all clients.
+The clients then use these values to update their local components values.

 ## nextStep Function

 The `nextStep` function accepts a callback as its parameter.
 It operates using a double buffer like pattern and a system that executes last step's callbacks and moves the buffers around for next step.